vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/28_THE_PHILOSOPHY_OF_THE_UPANISADS/08_The_Supreme_and_the_Individual_Souls.md

 6

 of the cosmic order (adhidaivata) with the disposition of man (adhyatma) is constant and wearisome; the space within the heart is parallel to cosmic space; 1 the breath of man to the wind, the speech to fire, the eye to the sun, the ear to the moon, the mind to the lightning; * there are five cosmic spaces, five gods of nature, five classes of beings, and correspondingly we have five vital airs, five senses, five parts of the body; to name, form, and action in the world correspond speech, sight, and man in the individual; there is Dharma, law, and truth for the world and for the man, and the macrocosm and the micro- cosm are interrelated in an indissoluble union of reciprocal service and support.
-The general attitude of the Upanisads must, therefore, be described as realistic, and, accordingly, not incompatible with a rejection of the subjective idealism of the Vijñānavädins.
-Here and there this interpretation suggests itself with special force, as when it is expressly made clear that the Atman is the real active force in seeing, in smelling, in speaking, in hearing, in thinking, and the senses are but means," or again the Atman is pictured like the occan as the abode of all the sense activities.8 From the Samkhya view the Upanisads are distinguished in an important respect, the frank recognition accorded by them of the activity of the Atman, while in the Samkhya view the Puruşa has really no activity, though paradoxically all consciousness is made to depend on the imaginary connexion of the Puruşa with Prakṛti.
+The general attitude of the Upanisads must, therefore, be described as realistic, and, accordingly, not incompatible with a rejection of the subjective idealism of the Vijñānavādins.
+Here and there this interpretation suggests itself with special force, as when it is expressly made clear that the Atman is the real active force in seeing, in smelling, in speaking, in hearing, in thinking, and the senses are but means," or again the Atman is pictured like the occan as the abode of all the sense activities.8 From the Samkhya view the Upanisads are distinguished in an important respect, the frank recognition accorded by them of the activity of the Atman, while in the Samkhya view the Puruṣa has really no activity, though paradoxically all consciousness is made to depend on the imaginary connexion of the Puruṣa with Prakṛti.

 9